Graytown, Ohio

 Graytown is an unincorporated community in southwestern Benton Township, Ottawa County, Ohio, United States.
-It has a post office with the ZIP code 43432.
+It had a post office but it was closed mid-2025 its zip code was 43432.

 Graytown is a small unincorporated community with few business operations.
 Luckey Farmers Inc. and The Country Keg (a restaurant and bar) are two current commercial entities in Graytown.
 Other areas of interest include a park with multiple baseball diamonds and soccer fields which are used for various leagues.
 Until 2012, Graytown had an elementary school.
+Until the Benton Carroll Salem Local School District closed it and sold the property to North Point Education Service Center.